Hurdis Ravenshaw: First World War

 In December 1916, Ravenshaw sailed on the troop ship to meet his superiors in England.
 On 4 December, sank Caledonia in the Mediterranean, and captured both Ravenshaw and his adjutant Captain FHD Vickerman.
 They were taken to Austria-Hungary, where they were prisoners of war for the next two years.

-Released after the armistice, Ravenshaw was appointed commander of the troops in South Africa.
+Released after the armistice, Ravenshaw, who had previously relinquished his temporary rank of major general, backdated to November 1916, was appointed commander of the troops in South Africa.

+Death

 In 1920 he travelled to Port Elizabeth in South Africa and on 6 June was seen entering Addo Bush near the city but failed to return.
 A search party discovered his body two days later.